alanmansour/GramAI/reports/README.md

 >
 > Answer:

-The first metric we were interested in improving is the training time.
-Even if it comes at a slight quality loss.
+The first metric we were interested in improving is the training time, even if it comes at a slight model quality loss.
 This way we can focus on experiments and run automated tasks withtout having to wait for a long time.
 ![Alt text](figures/training_speed.png)
 The red graph is for a model trained on 10000 data points while the green is trained on 3000.
 The red takes more than 3 times the time to train than the green while not having any substantial difference in eval loss.
-So, based on this experiment, we decided to run future expriements on 3000 data points to speed up the experiement times and reduce the loop of debugging in the cloud if some wrong happens.
+So, based on this experiment, we decided to run future expriements on 3000 data points to speed up the experiement times and reduce the loop of debugging in the cloud if something wrong happens.

 The following shows results from running a bunch of experiments: